 Higher error rates: Confusing interfaces lead to mistakes, wrong audiences, incorrect information, broken links, missing accessibility features.
 A public health organization sending COVID-19 testing updates through a marketing platform risks sending outdated information to the wrong regions or missing critical accessibility requirements.

 Compliance gaps: Marketing platforms are built for data collection and behavioral tracking.
-For Canadian public sector organizations handling sensitive information, this creates privacy concerns and potential compliance issues.
-Canadian organizations need platforms that respect data sovereignty and align with CASL and privacy legislation.
-Marketing tools often fall short.
+For Canadian public sector organizations handling sensitive information, this can create privacy concerns and potential compliance issues.
+Canadian organizations need platforms that respect data sovereignty and align with CASL and privacy legislation, and marketing tools often fall short in this area.

 When your platform fights your workflow instead of supporting it, everyone loses, especially the audiences who need clear, timely information.